Home > Cardiology > HFA 2023 > NUDGE-FLU: Repeated electronic nudges improve flu vaccination rates in patients with HF

 Trial

-Influenza vaccination rates remain suboptimal among patients with HF despite known effectiveness and strong guideline recommendations.
-The recently published results of the Danish NUDGE-FLU (NCT05542004) trial revealed that select electronic letter-based nudges effectively increase influenza vaccination rates among adults ≥65 years of age [1].
+The recently published results of the Danish NUDGE-FLU (NCT05542004) trial revealed that select electronic letter-based nudges effectively increase influenza vaccination rates among adults ≥ 65 years of age [1].
 In the 2022–2023 influenza season, all eligible Danish citizens ≥65 years (n=964,870) received, through the Danish governmental electronic letter system, either no letter or letter-based nudges based on 9 different behavioural strategies in a 9:1:1:1:1:1:1:1:1:1 randomisation.
 The primary endpoint of the trial was a receipt of influenza vaccination.
 The most successful motivators to get vaccinated were repeated electronic letters and letters emphasising the cardiovascular benefits of the vaccination.

-Dr Niklas Dyrby Johansen (Herlev and Gentofte Hospital, University of Copenhagen, Denmark) presented the current prespecified analysis of the NUDGE-FLU trial, which explored whether the effectiveness of these electronic nudges also extends to patients with HF and whether they have unintended off-target effects [2].
-The prespecified analysis also included patients <65 years (n=65,075).
+Dr Niklas Dyrby Johansen (Herlev and Gentofte Hospital, University of Copenhagen, Denmark) presented the current pre-specified analysis of the NUDGE-FLU trial, which explored whether the effectiveness of these electronic nudges also extends to patients with HF and whether they have unintended off-target effects [2].
+This pre-specified analysis also included patients aged < 65 years (n=65,075).

 In total, 33,109 patients with HF were identified.
-The overall vaccination rate in the HF population was 71.8%, but in HF patients <65 years of age only 44.6%.
-The likelihood of HF patients getting an influenza vaccination increased significantly with the number of guideline-directed medical therapy (GDMT) classes at baseline, from 75.2% in those with no GDMT medication to 86.5% in those with 4-5 GDMT classes (P<0.001).
+The overall vaccination rate in the HF population was 71.8% but in HF patients younger than 65 years of age only 44.6%.
+The likelihood of HF patients getting an influenza vaccination increased significantly with the number of guideline-directed medical therapy (GDMT) classes at baseline, from 75.2% in those with no GDMT medication to 86.5% in those with 4–5 GDMT classes (P<0.001).

 As in the main study, repeated electronic letters with a reminder follow-up letter 14 days later and those focusing on the cardiovascular benefits were most successful in the HF subgroup.
-The effectiveness of both nudging strategies was consistent across all major cardiovascular disease subgroups.
-Independent of HF status and the number of GDMT classes, patients receiving the nudges were more likely to get a flu vaccination compared with those receiving no letters.
-Moreover, the nudges did not have a negative influence on the uptake of the total number of GDMT prescriptions filled.
+Independent of HF status and the number of GDMT classes, participants receiving the nudges were more likely to get an influenza vaccination compared with those receiving no letters.
+Moreover, the nudges did not negatively influence the uptake of the total number of GDMT prescriptions filled.
+The total number of GDMT prescriptions filled was 59,837 in the usual care group (5.0/participants) compared to 60,099 in the pooled analysis (4.9/participant; p = 0.92).

 “Our study showed that HF status did not modify the effectiveness of electronic behaviourally designed letters, although we did observe a trend towards attenuated effectiveness of the cardiovascular benefits nudges among those on low levels of GDMT,” Dr Johansen concluded.